eliosteva/ProtonPasswordMerger/README.md

 - optional: delete all passwords in PP, or move them to a different vault
 - import the zip in PP
 - <img width="714" height="617" alt="image" src="https://github.com/user-attachments/assets/82a3ea3d-8721-43dc-b552-b0a3ca791080" />

+# Disclaimer:
+The software is provided “as is," and you use the software at your own risk.
+It works on my laptop with AMD CPU and Windows 11.
+It probably won't work for versions older than Windows 10.
+It also probably requires some form of .Net redistributable installed.